Logo Icon

 • Incorporate puzzles and games like Sudoku, crosswords, and logic puzzles into your daily routine.

-• Practice solving different question types and develop customized strategies to tackle them effectively.
+• Practice solving different question types and develop your own customized strategies to tackle them effectively.

 • They help sharpen your problem-solving skills, pattern recognition, and critical thinking.

-• Referring to only one good book instead of many is always recommended, as it may need clarification.
+• Referring to only one good book instead of many is always recommended, as it may create confusion.

-• Find one good book that will best prepare you for the logical reasoning section, help you understand the topics, and solve the question papers.
+• Find one good book that will prepare you the best for the logical reasoning section, understand the topics, and solve the question papers.

 • You can refer to the following CLAT Preparation Books while preparing for the exam:

-• If you enjoy challenges, then the logical reasoning section is definitely for you!
+• If you are the kind of person who enjoys challenges, then the logical reasoning section is definitely for you!

 • Once you get the main point of the particular question, you can solve the question rather quickly and even try more challenging questions.